 The Eight Dimensions of Wellness are: Physical, Spiritual, Mental, Emotional, Social, Occupational, Financial, and Environmental.
 Although each dimension is important, veterans in particular can benefit from assistance with the occupational, environmental, and financial aspects of their lives.
 Many veterans struggle with unemployment, isolation, and civilian life in general, and may find that they require more support in these areas than their families or local VA facilities can offer.

 At Nestled Recovery, we have a unique, holistic approach to addiction treatment and long-term recovery from substance use disorders.
 You can expect to receive professional, trauma-informed care in our beautiful, state-of-the-art facility while learning how to incorporate mindfulness into your healing journey.

-Using the Eight Dimensions of Wellness, we consider the entire person: mind, body, and spirit, creating tailored treatment plans with a number of experiential therapies and psychotherapies to choose from, with sensitivity to each person’s unique background and circumstances.
+Using the Eight Dimensions of Wellness, we consider the entire person: mind, body, and spirit, creating tailored treatment plans for veterans with several experiential therapies and psychotherapies to choose from, with sensitivity to each person’s unique background and circumstances.
 If you or a loved one are struggling with an alcohol abuse disorder or another substance use disorder, contact us today.